Quick Links

 Illustration FAQ

-The Bachelor of Fine Arts (BFA) degree is considered the professional studio degree, as it has more credits in the illustration concentration and more studio credit hours than a BA or BS degree.
+The BFA is considered the professional studio degree, as it has more credits in the illustration concentration and more studio credit hours than a BA or BS degree.
+The BA and BS degrees provide students with the option to pursue a minor in another area of interest, such as Writing, English, etc., alongside their major in Illustration.

 For information on general University admission requirements, contact the Admissions Office.

 Our illustration curriculum places a strong emphasis on working from life and developing keen observational skills.
 This foundational approach helps students build essential techniques that strengthen their ability to visually communicate ideas and narratives across a wide range of media, including both print and digital platforms.
+While students are encouraged to pursue specialized areas of interest, our program also provides broad exposure to the many professional paths within the illustration field.
+This range of experience is invaluable in preparing students to excel in a continuously evolving job market.
+To further this goal, we actively encourage students to cultivate their own original content and personal projects.
+Students gain greater creative control and confidence in their work which fosters a spirit of artistic independence that is key for a lasting and meaningful career in illustration.

 For information about scholarships for incoming freshmen, please visit the Scholarships & Financial Aid page.